Samogitian language

+Samogitian (žemaitiu kalba or sometimes žemaitiu rokunda, žemaitiu šnekta or žemaitiu ruoda; žemaičių tarmė, žemaičių kalba) is an Eastern Baltic language spoken primarily in Samogitia, that is often considered a dialect of Lithuanian.

+It has preserved many features of the extinct Curonian language, such as specific phonological traits and vocabulary.
+Samogitian differs significantly from standard Lithuanian in phonetics, morphology, syntax, and lexis, with unique archaic features not found in other Lithuanian dialects.
+This difference often causes speakers of Aukštaitian dialects to not be able to understand speakers of Samogitian.
+The use of Samogitian is currently in decline, with limited presence in media and education.
+Efforts are being made to preserve the language, including local initiatives and cultural societies.

 History

-Samogitian, heavily influenced by Curonian, originated from the East Baltic proto-Samogitian language, which was close to the Aukštaitian dialect of Lithuanian.
+The Samogitian language, heavily influenced by Curonian, originated from the East Baltic proto-Samogitian dialect which was close to Aukštaitian dialects.

-During the 5th century, Proto-Samogitians migrated from the lowlands of central Lithuania, near Kaunas, into the Dubysa and Jūra basins, as well as into the Samogitian highlands.
-They displaced or assimilated the local, Curonian-speaking Balts.
-Further north, they displaced or assimilated the indigenous, Semigallian-speaking peoples.
-Assimilation of Curonians and Semigallians gave birth to the three Samogitian dialects: "Dounininkų", "Donininkų" and "Dūnininkų."
+During the 5th century, Proto-Samogitians migrated from the lowlands of central Lithuania, near Kaunas, into the Dubysa and Jūra basins, as well as into the Samogitian Upland.
+They displaced or assimilated the local, Curonian-speaking Baltic populations.
+Further north, they displaced or assimilated the indigenous Semigallian-speaking peoples.
+Assimilation of Curonians and Semigallians gave birth to the three Samogitian subdialects.

-In the 13th century, Žemaitija became a part of the Baltic confederation called the Duchy of Lithuania (Lietuva), which was formed by Mindaugas.
-Lithuania conquered the coast of the Baltic Sea from the Livonian Order.
-The coast was populated by Curonians, but became a part of the Duchy of Samogitia.
-From the 13th century onwards, Samogitians settled within the former Curonian lands, and intermarried with that population over the next three hundred years.
-During the Christianization of Samogitia, none of the clergy, who came to the Duchy of Samogitia with King Władysław II Jagiełło of Poland, were able to communicate with the natives, therefore Jagiełło himself taught the Samogitians about Catholicism, as he was able to communicate in Samogitian.
-The Curonians had a huge cultural influence upon Samogitian and Lithuanian culture, but they were ultimately assimilated by the 16th century.
-Its dying language has enormously influenced the dialect, in particular phonetics.
+In the 13th century, Žemaitija became a part of the Baltic confederation called Lietuva (Lithuania), which was formed by Mindaugas.
+Lithuania conquered the coast of the Baltic Sea from the Livonian order.
+The coast was populated by Curonians, but became a part of Samogitia.
+From the 13th century onwards, Samogitians settled within the former Curonian lands, and intermarried with the population over the next three hundred years.
+The Curonians were assimilated by the 16th century.
+Its dying language has influenced the dialect, in particular phonetics.

-The earliest writings in Samogitian appeared in the 19th century.
+The earliest writings in the Samogitian language appeared in the 19th century.

 Phonology

-Samogitian and its dialects preserved many features of the Curonian language, for example:
+Samogitian and its subdialects preserved many features of the Curonian language, for example: